cloudalchemy/ansible-node-exporter/README.md

 ### TLS config

-Before running node_exporter role, user needs to provision their own certificate and key.
+Before running node_exporter role, the user needs to provision their own certificate and key.
 ```yaml
 - hosts: all
   pre_tasks: